gpsoft/clonya/README.md

 # Clonya

-This is a not-so-minimal Clojure/ClojureScript application featuring the minimal setup(master branch) plus:
+This is a not-so-minimal Clojure/ClojureScript application featuring the minimal setup([the master branch](https://github.com/gpsoft/clonya/tree/master)) plus:

 - Ring
 - Garden